-Our one-year Master of Science in Additive Manufacturing and Design (MS AMD), Master of Engineering in Additive Manufacturing and Design (MEng AMD), and Certificate of Additive Manufacturing and Design programs offer students and working engineers a unique opportunity to become technically outstanding experts in additive manufacturing in residence at University Park or online via Penn State World Campus.
+Our one-year Master of Science in Additive Manufacturing and Design (MS AMD), Master of Engineering in Additive Manufacturing and Design (MEng AMD), and Graduate Credit Certificate in Additive Manufacturing and Design programs offer students and working engineers a unique opportunity to become technically outstanding experts in additive manufacturing in residence at University Park or online via Penn State World Campus.

 Our programs will prepare students to:

 - Apply foundational knowledge, critical thinking, problem solving, and creativity in the uses of additive manufacturing and associated design tools and methods.